Flight Control System

 Control Sticks

 Also, unique to the front cockpit stick is a force transducer, to allow the pilot fine adjustment control of the AFCS with the autopilot functionality engaged.
-In the event the force applied to the stick exceeds the AFCS breakout limit, autopilot will be turned off.
+In the event the force applied to the stick exceeds the AFCS breakout limit, autopilot will be temporarily turned off.

 Aileron-Spoiler Control and Stabilator Control Feel and Trim Systems